 - texting literacy: the ability to communicate effectively in textspeak

-- hypertext literacy: the ability to process hyperlinks appropriately and to use hyperlinks effectively to enhance a document or multimedia artefact
+- hypertext literacy: the ability to process hyperlinks appropriately and to use hyperlinks effectively to enhance digital materials

-- multimedia literacy: the ability to effectively interpret and create texts in multiple media, notably using images, sounds, and video
+- multimedia/multimodal literacy: the ability to effectively interpret and create texts in multiple media, notably using images, sounds, and video

 - gaming literacy: the ability to effectively navigate, interact with, and achieve goals in, a gaming or other 3-dimensional simulated environment

-- mobile literacy: the ability to navigate, interpret information from, contribute information to, and communicate through the mobile web, including an ability to orient oneself in the space of the internet of things (where information from real-world objects is integrated into the net) and augmented reality (where web-based information is overlaid on the real world)
+- mobile literacy: the ability to navigate, interpret information from, contribute information to, and communicate through the mobile web, including an ability to orient oneself in augmented reality and other spaces where the real and the digital are increasingly intertwined

-- code literacy: the ability to read, write, critique and modify computer code in order to create or tailor software and media channels
+- code literacy: the ability to read, write, critique and modify computer code in order to create or tailor software and digital channels

-- search literacy: the ability to make effective use of a wide array of search engines and services, including a familiarity with their full functionality as well as their limitations
+- search literacy: the ability to make effective and critical use of search engines and services

-- information (critical) literacy: the ability to evaluate documents and multimedia artefacts by asking critical questions, assessing credibility, comparing sources, and tracking the origins of information
+- information literacy: the ability to evaluate digital materials, including datasets and data visualisations, by asking critical questions, assessing credibility, comparing sources, tracking the origins of information, and searching outside filter bubbles

 - filtering literacy: an inflection of network literacy, this is the ability to reduce information overload by using online social and professional networks as screening mechanisms

-- personal literacy: the ability to use digital tools to shape and project a desired online identity
+- personal literacy: the ability to use digital tools to shape and project a desired online identity, and to protect that identity as needed

-- network literacy: the ability to deploy online social and professional networks to filter and obtain information (as in filtering literacy); to communicate with and inform others; to build collaboration and support; and to develop a reputation and spread influence
+- network literacy: the ability to deploy online social and professional networks to obtain information, communicate widely, build collaboration and support, develop a reputation and spread influence

-- participatory literacy: the ability to contribute to the collective intelligence of digital networks, and to leverage the collective intelligence of those networks in the service of personal and/or collective goals
+- participatory literacy: the ability to contribute to the collective intelligence of digital networks, and to leverage the collective intelligence of those networks in order to achieve personal and/or collective goals, whether online or offline or both

 - remix literacy: the ability to create new meanings by sampling, modifying and/or combining pre-existing texts and multimedia artefacts, as well as circulating, interpreting, responding to and building on others’ remixes within digital networks